chomosuke/PMC-notes/notes.typ

         - `num_threads(int)` overrides ICV, limited by OMP_THREAD_LIMIT
         - `private(list of variables)` each thread will have own memory allocated to private variable.
+            - Default for variables on stack.
         - `shared(list of variables)` all thread share the same variables, same piece of memory.
+            - OpenMP will add locks.
+        - `threadprivate(list of variables)` variable stay with the thread if all threadprivate directives are identical.
+    - Can combine with `for`, `loop`, `sections` and `workshare`.
 - `#pragma omp for`
     - clauses:
         - `schedule([modifier[, modifier]:]kind[, chunk_size])`